 A program that brings learners together to study in havruta!

-As part of your registration, you will share the name and email of your requested havruta.
-They will receive your invitation to complete their own registration.
-Once you have both registered, you'll receive your learning materials and can start the course!
+1. Choose a course and click "register" on the course page.
+During registration, share the name and email of your havruta.
+They will receive an invitation to complete their own registration.